 - Access to historical trading data

-Historical data is a must-have as it contains all the valuable information on the price movement for your targeted financial instrument you want to backtest.
+Historical data is a must-have as it contains all the valuable information on the price movement for the targeted financial instrument you want to backtest.
 It is included in the trading charts.
 Backtesting long-term and short-term trading strategies will require different sets of data.

 7 Steps to Backtest Your Trading Strategy